MrBesterTester/pf-understand/docs/mojo-v2/01_unsafepointer__as_used_by_ndbuffer__.md

 The `NDBuffer` holds this "street address" (the `UnsafePointer`) to know exactly where its data begins.

-Here’s a key description to keep in mind:
+Here's a key description to keep in mind:

 > `NDBuffer` contains a field `data` which is an `UnsafePointer`.
 This pointer directly references the starting address of the memory region that the `NDBuffer` describes.